-Armed with bachelor of science in business marketing and 10 years experience as a radio broadcaster, Horne launched the Arizona Food Allergy Alliance in 2011 and in four short years doggedly grew her vision into the leading statewide non-profit offering a range of programs, services and advocacy.
+Armed with bachelor of science in business marketing and 10 years experience as a radio broadcaster, Horne launched the Arizona Food Allergy Alliance in 2011.
+In four short years, she doggedly grew her vision into the leading statewide non-profit, offering a range of programs, services and advocacy.

-Horne runs the organization from the small city of Show Low, Arizona, four hours away from Phoenix, teleconferencing with volunteers and connecting online.
+Horne runs the organization from the small city of Show Low, Arizona, four hours from Phoenix.
+She teleconferences with volunteers and connects continuously online.
 For her extraordinary efforts in serving the allergy community in her state, Allergic Living pays tribute to Horne as the latest honoree in our Allergy Advocates series.

 Senior correspondent Claire Gagné speaks to Lisa Horne about how she got her organization off the ground, what it offers, and her hopes for what it will accomplish in the future.

 You say you didn’t find the support you wanted when your son Stetson was diagnosed with food allergies.
 What were you looking for?

 I wanted more than just a meeting.
 I thought there should be something that was able to help individuals with their day-to-day lives and help with education, awareness and advocacy in the community.

 When I created the Arizona Food Allergy Alliance I developed the concept of Connect, Learn, Succeed, which became part of our mission statement.

 It means connecting with one another within the food allergy community, as well as connecting with the community in general – businesses, restaurants, schools and hospitals.
 The ‘learn’ part means educating, bringing awareness and advocacy.
 And then, succeeding – as a food allergy community, within a larger community.

 Who was a part of it at the beginning?